Science Says You’ll Sleep Like a Baby After Doing These 3 Workouts

 Share

-A new study suggests that certain types of movement can dramatically improve sleep quality and treat insomnia as effectively as traditional therapies.
+New research suggests that certain types of movement can dramatically improve sleep quality and treat insomnia as effectively as traditional therapies.

 You can do everything right: keep your phone out of the bedroom, avoid caffeine after noon, even sink into a $4,000 organic mattress, and still find yourself staring at the ceiling at 2 a.m.
 For many, the real antidote to insomnia isn’t in the linens, but in the limbs.
-According to a new comparative analysis published in BMJ Evidence-Based Medicine, the best remedy for poor sleep might just be movement.
+According to a new comparative analysis published in BMJ Evidence-Based Medicine, the best remedy for poor sleep might just be (more) movement.
 And not all movement is created equal.

 The study, which reviewed 22 randomized clinical trials involving more than 1,300 participants and 13 different treatments for insomnia, set out to determine which specific types of exercise are most effective for improving sleep quality.
 Among the contenders: yoga, Tai Chi, walking or jogging, strength training, and several hybrid programs that mix aerobic activity with therapeutic approaches.
 Researchers also evaluated more conventional treatments such as cognitive behavioral therapy (CBT), sleep hygiene protocols, and Ayurvedic practices.